Raiduy/GreenLab-LAB1-2024/README.md

    This exercise integrates the ExperimentRunner with the EnergieBridge, so you can use them together, running experiments and collect data.

 **Ex 3 - ExperimentRunner: RunTableModel**
-   This exercise dives deeper into one of the most confusing feature of the ExperimentRunner for beginners, the `RunTableModel`.
+   This exercise dives deeper into one of the more confusing (but useful) features of ExperimentRunner for beginners, the `RunTableModel`.

 **Ex 4 - Hooks in ExperimentRunner**
     Learn to use hooks in Experiment Runner to automate tasks at different stages of an experiment.